libp2p/specs/multistream-2.0/spec.md

 1. The "ls" feature of multistream has been removed.
 While useful, this really should be a *protocol*.
 Given the `serial-stream` protocol, this shouldn't be an issue as we can run as many sub-protocols over the same stream as we want.
-2. To reduce RTTs, all protocols are unidirectional.
+2. All multistream-2 protocols are unidirectional.
+On a bidirectional stream, these protocols are run once in each direction with the receiver mirroring the initiator.
 3. These protocols were *also* designed to eventually support packet protocols.
 4. We considered a `speculative-stream` protocol where the initiator speculatively starts multiple streams and the receiver acts on at most one.